Intel-bigdata/SSM/docs/smart-server-HA.md

 2. HA Transition

    When active server is down, a standby server will take at least several seconds to transform its role to active server.
-   During this transition, we try to minimize the impact on some user's tasks.
+   During this transition, we try to minimize the impact on user's task.
 Two kinds of cmdlets are considered by SSM.
    Their infomation is flushed to DB.

    1. The pending cmdlet.